Woman Lake

-The lake has 3 public accesses.
-The lake is part of a 4 lake chain called the Woman Lake Chain.
-Other lakes in the chain include Child Lake, Girl Lake and Little Woman Lake.
-The town of Longville, Minnesota can be accessed by boat from Woman Lake.
-The lake is very well known for its impressive Walleye, Northern, Perch, Smallmouth Bass and Muskie fishing.
+The lake has one public access located on its western shore off Cass county road 5.
+There are two other public accesses within the Woman Lake Chain of lakes (One on Girl Lake in Longville, and an unpaved access in Child Lake).
+The town of Longville, Minnesota can be accessed by boat via Girl Lake.
+The lake is well known for its walleye, northern pike, perch, smallmouth bass, and muskie fishing.

 The lake is stocked by the Minnesota Department of Natural Resources.

 Woman Lake was named in commemoration of Ojibwe women who were killed there in a battle against the Sioux.

 Fishing

-Woman lake has always been known for its Walleye fishing.
-The lake also has a very good population of Yellow perch, Northern pike, Largemouth bass and Smallmouth bass, Bluegill, Crappie, and Muskellunge.
-The lake has excellent water clarity, which makes fishing for the light sensitive walleye difficult during the daytime.
-The lake is infested with the non-native exotic Rusty crayfish.
+Woman lake has always been known for its walleye fishing.
+The lake also has a very good population of yellow perch, northern pike, largemouth bass and smallmouth bass, bluegill, crappie, and muskellunge.
+The lake has excellent water clarity, which makes fishing for the light-sensitive walleye difficult during the daytime.
+The lake is infested with the non-native exotic rusty crayfish and Zebra Mussels.